 On a clay hill south of town, County Road 258 splits between two houses, right and left.
 I went to the right, recently, when a young black woman stepped outside.
 She wore a T-shirt that read “Ole Miss”.

-She smiled.
 She didn’t realise she stood on the front line of a cultural war, where new arguments over an old flag are only the latest skirmish.

 “I’m looking for Daniel Orr,” I said.
 “A Ku Klux Klan guy.”